JonathanMEdwards/subtext10/doc/language.md

 Copies happen.
 Workspaces get shared as email attachments.
 Workspaces get incorporated into other workspaces.
 Inevitably both the copy and the original change.
 Tracking allows such changes to be later sent to the other version without wiping out all the changes that have happened to it in the meantime.
 This is called _merging_.

-Two copies of a tracked series can be compared to see exactly how they have diverged.
-The IDs in a tracked series allow changes made to an item to be tracked despite any changes made to its value or location.
+Two copies of a tracked array can be compared to see exactly how they have diverged.
+The IDs in a tracked array allow changes made to an item to be tracked despite any changes made to its value or location.
 Deletions and creations are also known exactly.
 Tracking provides more precise information than text-based version control systems like git.

 Changes made to one copy can be merged into the other.
 If changes are merged in both directions the two copies become equal again.
 Sometimes changes made to both copies are such that merging must lose some information, for example if the same item in the same item is changed to be two different numbers.
 Merging can be done using an automatic policy to resolve such conflicts, or human intervention can be requested, either immediately in the UI when performing the merge, or later by reifying such conflicts into the workspace itself (but without breaking the workspace as textual version-control does).

 Merging can be done across copies of entire workspaces.
 Merging can also apply to workspaces included inside another workspace (see _include_ and _variant_).
-Merging applies to all tracked series and links within a workspace.
-Non-tracked series (like text) are treated like base values that change as a whole.
+Merging applies to all tracked arrays and links within a workspace.
+Non-tracked arrays (like text) are treated like base values that change as a whole.

 TODO: details.